 This is the first post in a series which will discuss how a parent’s drug use can impact child custody cases in Virginia.
-I feel it is necessary to address this topic because illicit drug use is a common and recurring issue in family law proceedings.
-The goal of my coming articles is to provide helpful information on how one should respond to these situations.
-If you are aware of any drug abuse on the part of the opposing parent then contact my office today to speak with an attorney.
+It is necessary to address this topic because illicit drug use is a common and recurring issue in family law proceedings.
+The goal of the coming articles is to provide helpful information on how one should respond to these situations.
+If you are aware of any drug abuse on the part of the opposing parent then contact our office today to speak with an attorney.

-I will be addressing several topics over my coming articles.
-Issues which I will analyze include:
+We will be addressing several topics over the coming articles.
+Issues which will be analyzed include:

 - How different types of drug usage are viewed by the Court